UTXOnly/openai_int_example/README.md

 # OpenAI and Datadog Integration

-This project integrates OpenAI's GPT-3.5-turbo model with Datadog for monitoring.
+This example creates a Python application using OpenAI's GPT-4 model alongside Datadog for monitoring.
+It collects metrics, traces, and logs.
 The application runs in Docker containers managed by Docker Compose.
+For account usage metrics, use [Datadog's OpenAI integration](https://app.datadoghq.com/integrations/openai?search=openai).

 ## Prerequisites